watchmypizza/Meteor/README.md

-Basically linux-like bot using old-style chat commands Prefix is "$ "
+Basically linux-like bot using old-style chat commands.

+Prefix is "$ "